Common Breast Problems

 Spontaneous nipple discharge (discharge that occurs without squeezing) or nipple discharge that is clear or bloody may be caused by an abnormal growth within the breast or, less commonly, by breast cancer.

 Any woman with nipple discharge should be evaluated by a healthcare provider.
-A mammogram, breast ultrasound will be recommended fro evaluation.
+A mammogram, breast ultrasound will be recommended for initial evaluation.

 Inverted nipples